MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ## Microsoft Edge and Enterprise State Roaming (ESR)

-Microsoft Edge is a cross-platform application with an expanded scope for syncing user data across all their devices and is no longer a part of Azure AD Enterprise State Roaming.
+Microsoft Edge is a cross-platform application with an expanded scope for syncing user data across all their devices and is no longer a part of Microsoft Entra Enterprise State Roaming.
 However, Microsoft Edge will fulfill the data protection promises of ESR, such as the ability to bring your own key.
 For more information, see [Microsoft Edge and Enterprise State Roaming](microsoft-edge-enterprise-state-roaming.md).

 ## See also